-5. Can an individual who is not a member of the coaching staff for that sport and who has not worked with a team during the season organize an out-of-season practice?
+5. May an individual who is not a member of the coaching staff for that sport and who has not worked with a team during the season organize an out-of-season practice?

 Yes, these individuals are not school coaches and have no coaching connection with the team.
-However, there can be no involvement with the school coaching staff.
+However, there may be no involvement with the school coaching staff.

-6. Can a coach who has been hired by a school, but not yet coached in that school, coach and instruct athletes from that school during the summer prior to assuming his/her coaching duties?
+6. May a coach who has been hired by a school, but not yet coached in that school, coach and instruct his/her member school athletes from that school during the summer prior to assuming his/her coaching duties?

 No, a new coach must comply with the CIAC out-of-season regulation.
-For consistency, a new coach and a returning coach are treated the same.
-Coaching/instructing applies to "member school athletes" defined as CIAC athletes whose names appear on the previous eligibility list and who have CIAC eligibility remaining in the sport.
+A new coach and a returning coach are treated the same.

-7. Can a freshmen coach who has no contact with the varsity team, coach or instruct next year's varsity team in a summer league?
+7. May a freshmen coach who has no contact with the varsity team, coach or instruct next year's varsity team in a summer league?

-No, all coaches on the staff (volunteer, freshman, JV or varsity) for that sport are prohibited from coaching "member school athletes" defined in the answer to question #5
+No, all coaches on the staff (volunteer, freshman, JV or varsity) for that sport are prohibited from coaching "member school athletes" as defined in 2.1.b.

-8. Can a coach (including volunteer coaches) who worked exclusively with soccer goalies during the season, coach the school's soccer team during the summer?
+8. May a coach (including volunteer coaches) who worked exclusively with soccer goalies during the season, coach the school's soccer team during the summer?